Bazrahimi/javascript-quiz/README.md

 Visit the [deployed webpage](https://bazrahimi.github.io/javascript-quiz/) to see the live version.

-![Screenshot of the webpage](./assets/images/1.png)
+![Screenshot of the webpage](./assets/images/1.png) *Description: An example of a quiz question with multiple choices and a time, highest past score and correct feedback specific question*

-![Screenshot of the webpage](./assets/images/2.png)
+![Screenshot of the webpage](./assets/images/2.png) *Description: indicating that quiz is completed, previous highest score, current score,input box for the users to insert and initials, remainting timen and a submit button *
-![Screenshot of the webpage](./assets/images/3.png)
+![Screenshot of the webpage](./assets/images/3.png) *Description: indicating the Highest score to date, other previous scores, Go back to home page, and clear score optionality.*

 ## Credits